Warrington, Florida

 Warrington is a census-designated place (CDP) in Escambia County, Florida, United States.
 Warrington is located between downtown Pensacola and the state line with Alabama; it is 6 mi away from both.

-The population was 14,531 at the 2010 census.
-It is part of the Pensacola–Ferry Pass–Brent Metropolitan Statistical Area.
+The population was 15,218 at the 2020 census, up from 14,531 at the 2010 census.
+It is part of the Pensacola–Ferry Pass–Brent, Florida Metropolitan Statistical Area.

 A failed referendum was held in 1975 to incorporate Warrington as a town.
 Despite falling outside of city limits and having a post office explicitly named "Warrington", mail going to the addresses in the Warrington ZIP code (32507) falls under the jurisdiction of Pensacola.

-Naval Air Station Pensacola is located in Warrington (albeit with their own ZIP code, 32508, which corresponds to the mailing city "Naval Air Station Pensacola, FL").
+Naval Air Station Pensacola is located in Warrington, albeit with their own ZIP code, 32508, corresponding to the mailing city "Naval Air Station Pensacola, FL", as well as their own census-designated place "Pensacola Station".

 History

 Warrington is named for Lewis Warrington, who served as Secretary of the Navy, and who helped choose the area that became Naval Air Station Pensacola.
 He served as the first commandant of the newly created Navy Yard, 1826–1827.